 - Don’t press the soil around the roots when they are set with the solution

 On sweet potatoes, I have harvested 35 bushels more with the transplanting solution.
-Shrubs, trees and flowering plants may be fertilized with trans-planting or starter solutions.
+Shrubs, trees, and flowering plants may be fertilized with trans-planting or starter solutions.

 They may be used as they come or diluted with one or two parts of water.
 In most cases 10 pounds in 50 gallons are sufficient.

-These solutions may also be placed in a deep furrow and the plants set over it with 2 or 3 inches of soil between the solution and the roots.
+These homemade fertilizer solutions may also be placed in a deep furrow and the plants set over it with 2 or 3 inches of soil between the solution and the roots.

-Liquid Fertilizer Advantages Over Dry Fertilizer
+Advantages Of Liquid Fertilizer Over Dry Fertilizer

 When superphosphate is applied to the average soil we can expect to obtain between 20 to 25 percent back in our plants.

-When the same amount of superphosphate is applied in solution, we can recover practically all of it.
+When the same amount of superphosphate is applied in the solution, we can recover practically all of it.

-I had some misgivings about applying liquid fertilizer on acid soils, because I expected to see the phosphorus become unavailable.
+I had some misgivings about applying liquid fertilizer on acid soils because I expected to see the phosphorus become unavailable.

 Such, methods offer possibilities of growing more crops with the same amount of fertilizer.